titumozammel/human-energy-economics/README.md

 - experienced leaders; and
 - productive functions,

-and still struggle to create sustainable value.
+and still struggle as it grows.

-The problem is not necessarily that the individual parts are incapable.
+Not necessarily because the parts have become less capable.

-As organizations grow, the number of:
+But because growth increases the number of:

 - decisions;
 - dependencies;